-Done in less than 30 minutes, these herb meatballs are both paleo and whole30.
+Done in less than 30 minutes, these herb meatballs are paleo, whole30, and low-carb!
 Use your preferred ground meat with these meatballs that can also be frozen for later use.

 I don’t always use my slow cooker.
 Most days but not always.
 If these meatballs look familiar, it’s because it’s the meatball recipe I used in my Slow Cooker Spaghetti Squash & Meatballs recipe.